 Drinking water contaminated with germs can make your child ill.

 The public water supply in Ireland is treated with chemicals to kill germs.
-Private wells can become contaminated if not treated properly.
-Contact the Environmental Protection Agency if you think your well water is contaminated.
+But private wells can become contaminated if they are not protected and treated.

 Chronic diarrhoea is usually not caused by an infection.
-It's less common than acute diarrhoea and may be a sign of an underlying health problem, such as:
+It's less common than acute diarrhoea and it may be a sign of an underlying health problem, such as:

-- food allergies or a food intolerance
+- food allergies or food intolerance

-- disorders of the small intestine such as coeliac disease or short bowel syndrome
+- disorders of the small intestine, such as coeliac disease or short bowel syndrome

 - inflammation of the bowel (colitis)